BLotApp/BLot/DOCS/components.md

 ## 1. Basic Component Structure

-A component is a simple struct, typically placed in `src/ecs/components/`:
+A component is a simple struct.
+- If it is used by the core application (in `src/`), it must be placed in `src/ecs/components/`.
+- Addons and plugins may define their own components in their own directories, but should follow the same conventions and (optionally) support property reflection for editor integration.

 ```cpp
 struct MyComponent {